 Instead, the subjects were taken into a dark room with bright lights shining in their eyes.
 Each was strapped into a chair and had electrodes attached, to record their vital signs.
 They were facing a one-way mirror.
 Each was interrogated by a “law school student who had been prepped to tear into the student and to mock and ridicule their ideas and their values,” according to Chase.
 Again according to Chase, Murray himself described these sessions as “vehement, sweeping, and personally abusive.”

-The sessions were filmed thru the mirror, and the students had to come back a review these films weekly for three years.
+The sessions were filmed thru the mirror, and the students had to come back and review these films weekly for three years.
 Imagine having to relive such an experience, over and over.
 And Ted Kaczynski was the youngest subject, just seventeen at the start of the experiment.

 What was the point of this immoral experiment?
 It’s not entirely clear.
 Probably it was about understanding the extreme stress people go thru during interrogations and how to resist it.
 The experiment was likely a continuation of the work on stress that Murray did with the OSS during the war.

 How much did this contribute to Ted Kaczynski becoming the Unabomber?
 It’s hard to say.

 Most people assume that Kaczynski was crazy because of how he looked when he was arrested.
 With that wild mane of unkept hair and shaggy beard, he looked every inch the mad bomber.
 But he wasn’t that kind of crazy.
 He was a careful, meticulous planner.
 He was organized and his writing, particularly the manifesto, is scholarly and reasoned, pretty much the opposite of a rant.
 Many of his bombs were left in public places where they would be discovered.
 Most of these were disguised to look like everyday objects, or wooden debris.
 That’s the kind of crazy Ted was: diabolical.